Vanessa Tigert, Director

 To view rebate information and find out if you are eligible, go to www.northgeorgiawater.org/toiletrebate.
 The application for the rebate can be downloaded from this address.

-The Fayette County Water System (" the System ") currently has a total production capacity of 20.525 million gallons per day (MGD).
-This capacity includes the 13.5 MGD at the Crosstown Water Plant, and an additional .825 MGD from four wells at various locations.
-With the completion of the South Fayette Water Plant in the summer of 2001, the System now has an additional 6.2 MGD capacity.
+The Fayette County Water System (" the System ") currently has a total production capacity of 22.8 million gallons per day (MGD).
+This capacity includes the 13.5 MGD at the Crosstown Water Plant, and 9.3 MGD from the South Fayette Water Plant.
 The City of Atlanta has also allocated 4.0 MGD to Fayette County.

-The System currently has three raw water storage reservoirs, two of which impound Flat Creek:
+The System currently has four raw water storage reservoirs, two of which impound Flat Creek:

 The existing water distribution system is extensively developed on the east side of the County in the Fayetteville area, on the west side throughout Peachtree City and Tyrone, and in the unincorporated portions of the County.

 The Water System includes more than 620 miles of water lines in various diameters and materials.
 All water lines are constructed by the Water System's own crews, contracted for with the construction monitored and approved by the Water System's engineer, or are constructed by subdividers and contributed to the Water System upon approval of the construction by the Water System Director.